PhaniKumarAdiraju/MyReads-react-nanodegree/README.md

 # MyReads Project

 This project is about creating a bookshelf app that allows user to select and categorize books like:
- 1. you have read
+ 1. User has read
- 2. are currently reading
+ 2. User is  currently reading
- 3. want to read.
+ 3. User wants to read.

 The project emphasizes using React to build the application and provides an API server and client library that is used to persist information as we interact with the application